griush/GalileoHack/PRIVACY.md

 If you have any questions or concerns about this privacy policy or our privacy practices, you may contact the owner and/or the maintainers and collaborators of this repository via their public contact methods.

 **Note:** This privacy policy applies solely to GNSS Tracker.

+# Changelog
+ - [8/9/2024]: Creation of the privacy policy

+_Note: date format is dd/mm/aaaa_